 a) Commission on Looted Art in Europe (please see International Organizations)

 Imperial War Museums, Lambeth Road, London SE1 6HZ

-The web site of the National Museum Directors’ Conference provides information on provenance research and contact information for 22 national museums and galleries as well as for 24 non-national museums. http://www.culturalpropertyadvice.gov.uk/search_spoliations
+The web site of the National Museum Directors’ Conference provides information on provenance research and contact information for a number of national museums, galleries as well as libraries.

 The Victoria and Albert Museum (V&A Museum) holds the only known copy of a complete list entitled ‘Entartete Kunst’ (‘Degenerate Art’), detailing artworks confiscated by the Nazi regime from public institutions in Germany.
 The list, compiled by the Reichsministerium für Volksaufklärung und Propaganda (Reich Ministry for Public Enlightenment and Propaganda) between 1941-2 provides also information on the provenance of each work.
 The inventory was donated to the V&A by the widow of Heinrich (Harry) Robert.

 The Presidential Advisory Commission on Holocaust Assets in the United States (PCHA) was established by the U.S. Holocaust Assets Commission Act of 1998 (P.L.
 105-186) and was passed with unanimous bipartisan support in the Congress and signed into law by President William Jefferson Clinton on June 23, 1998.
 In December 2000, the Commission issued its final report entitled “Plunder and Restitution.
 Findings and Recommendations of the Presidential Advisory Commission on Holocaust Assets in the United States and Staff Report” .